RedCMD/TmLanguage-Syntax-Highlighter/documentation/injections.md

 `"injections"` injects rules into the grammar based on the scopeNames specified.

 Sadly in VSCode injections do not work if the grammar is embedded inside another grammar.
-You will need put the injections inside the parent grammar.
+You will need to put the injections inside the parent grammar.

 TextMate will inject the rules into the entire document.
 Including recursively into the injected rules.